dhruv-r15/APIFusion/README.md

-# 🤖 API Fusion - The Kanye Info App
+# 🤖 API Fusion - DHRUV RATHOD (ST10109298)

-Welcome to **API Fusion**, the ultimate Android app that fuses the power of random Kanye wisdom with statistical name-based predictions!
+Welcome to **API Fusion**, the ultimate Android app that fuses the power of random Kanye wisdom with statistical name-based predictions done by the greatest team consisting of me, myself and I!

 ## 📱 What It Does